- Prayer and Worship

 Of Roman Catholic parishes in the United States, 798 are considered to be predominantly African American.
 Most of those continue to be on the East Coast and in the South.
 Further west of the Mississippi River, African American Catholics are more likely to be immersed in multicultural parishes as opposed to predominantly African American parishes.

 At present there are 13 living African American bishops, of whom 8 remain active.

 Currently, five U.S. dioceses are headed by African American bishops, including one archdiocese.

 There are 250 African American priests, 437 deacons, and 75 men of African descent in seminary formation for the priesthood in the United States.

 There are 400 African American religious sisters and 50 religious brothers.

-The Black population in the United States is estimated to be just over 36 million people (13% of the total U.S. population and 3% self identify as Hispanic or Latino).
+The African American or Black population in the United States is estimated to be just over 41 million people (12.9% of the total U.S. population and 3% self identify as Hispanic or Latino).

-By the year 2050, the Black population is expected to almost double its present size to 62 million, and it will increase its percentage of the population to 16%.
+By the year 2050, the African American or Black population is expected to almost double its present size to 62 million, and it will increase its percentage of the population to 16%.

 The Catholic Church: By the Numbers, USCCB Office of Media Relations (2012)